 - Your garden has some complex areas and angles

 - Your garden is split up into more than one area (up to 4)

 - You will make full use of the app

 - You don’t mind doing some trimming every now and then

-So if you have read through those categories and believe you’re suited to this model then make sure to check out eBay (affiliate) for prices.
+So if you have read through those categories and believe you’re suited to this model then make sure to check out the link below) for prices.